ebanx/java-to-kotlin-caveats/README.md

 When using Databinding, use ObservableField in Kotlin is a good pratice because you don't have to deal with getters and setters in Kotlin.

 #### Robot Pattern
 The Robot Pattern looks a lot better in Kotlin!
 If you don't this pattern, you can check it out here: https://news.realm.io/news/kau-jake-wharton-testing-robots/.

+#### Test Coverage
+Substitute your POJOs in Java for data classes in Kotlin will allow your coverage tool to focus in code that contains important logic, instead of POJOs.
+This allows the dev team to have a clearer idea about how well the code really is

 > Written with [StackEdit](https://stackedit.io/).